Skip to main content

 1 credit course

-This course is designed around creating the MCI yearbook, but with more responsibility in an editor position compared to Yearbook 30S.
-Students will further their skills from Yearbook 30S, but will be more responsible for design and editorial choices, and layout options.
-Further creative freedom will be given with choices for fonts, colours, and design templates..
+This course is designed around creating the MCI yearbook, with added responsibility of an editor position compared to Yearbook 30S.
+Students will further their skills from Yearbook 30S but will be responsible for design and editorial decisions, layout options, as well as giving feedback and critique to students taking the Yearbook 30S.
+Further creative freedom will be given with choices for fonts, colours, and design templates.
+A working knowledge of Adobe InDesign and Adobe Lightroom is expected for this course.